-Scientist.com join forces with Brain and Spine Institute’s Bioincubator, iPEPS, to launch biotech startup competition for companies accelerating CNS disease research
+Scientist.com joined forces with Brain and Spine Institute’s Bioincubator, iPEPS, to launch biotech startup competition for companies accelerating CNS disease research

 Scientist.com is joining forces with The Brain and Spine Institute incubator, iPEPS-ICM, to launch a call for biotech startups developing novel approaches to fighting CNS diseases as part of a pitch competition, both companies announced in a joint press release.
 The goal of the competition is to help young biotech entrepreneurs to fast track the development of their innovative projects in one of the most thriving research and innovation ecosystems in Europe.